 One last tip before we get to the recipe – leftovers from this risotto are AMAZING!
 So make a double batch if you fancy and you’ll have a lovely dinner in the fridge for the next day.
 You could also transform the leftover risotto into arancini balls (drooooool).
-I’ve a baked arancini recipe coming soon, so watch this space!
+Try my Baked Arancini with Melting Mozzarella Centres recipe – you won’t be sorry :).

 Okay, let’s have that recipe shall we!
 Scroll on down for aaaaall the details.